 Jeff stresses this point.
 By being courteous, respectful and calm, you may avoid saying or doing anything that could negatively impact what’s contained in the police report.
 You may need to rely on that officer’s impression of you, if there is a need to follow up with him/her.

 Remember law enforcement officers are people, too.
 They’re not there to take sides.
-They’re job is to thoroughly document what happened based on the evidence, statements from those involved and from any witnesses.
+Their job is to thoroughly document what happened based on the evidence, statements from those involved and from any witnesses.
 It’s human nature for people to be more favorable to those who are pleasant and nice, so how you act can ensure the police at an accident scene are not biased against you.

 The officer may suggest you go to the hospital.
 If you decide to wait a few days, you should contact the officer to let him/her know you did eventually go to the doctor.
 The police report can be amended, which may further support your injury claim.